SmithWillSuffice/ohanga-pai/content/blog/20_outputchasm.md

 ## The Output Gap

-The output gap is defined as the difference between real GDP produced in a given year and the potential maximum GDP that *could* have been produces had all available resources been fully employed.
+The output gap is defined as the difference between real GDP produced in a given year and the potential maximum GDP that *could* have been produced had all available resources been fully employed.

 Notice a problem with that definition?